locnnil/workshop/docs/how-to/git-workshop.rst

    $ cd ../hotfix/

-Instead of troubling yourself with virtual machines, amend the definition to change the base image:
+Instead of bothering with virtual machines, update the definition to change the base image:

 .. code-block:: yaml